-We may not be able to achieve profitability in our business units, to complete a successful private or public offering or to spin-off of any of our business units in the near future, or at all.
+We may not be able to achieve profitability in our business units, to complete a successful private or public offering or to spin-off any of our business units in the near future, or at all.
 During fiscal 2001, we attempted to complete the initial public offering of Iteris, but withdrew the offering due to adverse market conditions.
-Even if we are able to achieve profitability and the market is receptive to public offerings, we may decide not to complete any further offerings, spin-off a particular business unit, or delay the spin-off until a later date.
+Even if we are able to achieve profitability and the market is receptive to public offerings, we may decide not to complete any further offerings, not to spin-off a particular business unit, or to delay a spin-off until a later date.

-We Must Keep Pace with Rapid Technological Change to Remain Competitive.
+If We Do Not Keep Pace with Rapid Technological Changes and Evolving Industry Standards, We Will Not be Able to Remain Competitive and There Will Be No Demand for Our Products.
 Our target markets are in general characterized by the following factors: